avast/pytest-docker/README.md

 Start all services from the docker compose file (`docker-compose up`).
 After test are finished, shutdown all services (`docker-compose down`).

+### `docker_cleanup`

+Get the docker compose command to execute for test clean-up actions.
+Override this fixture in your tests if you need custom clean-up actions.

 # Contributing
 This pytest plug-in and its source code are made available to you under a MIT